-Investing is the act of expending money with the expectation of achieving a future profit.
+Investing is expending money with the expectation of achieving a future profit.

 Money put into a savings account, CD, or other savings vehicle offers low rates of return in exchange for high levels of safety and security.
-However, individuals often seek higher rates of return than savings accounts and CDs can offer and are willing to accept higher levels of risk in order to achieve such returns.
+However, individuals often seek higher rates of return and are willing to accept higher levels of risk in order to gain such returns.

-Different types of investments offer varying rates of expected return, with higher rates of expected return generally being associated with higher levels of risk.
-Investing is often (though not always) targeted towards the medium- or long-term.
+Different types of investments offer varying rates of expected return, and higher rates of expected return are generally associated with higher levels of risk.
+Investing is often, though not always, targeted towards the medium- or long-term.

 As with all financial decisions, it’s incredibly important to do your research and develop a plan before you start investing.
 The following are some important considerations to keep in mind as you think about investing:

 - Know your risk tolerance.
 Investments that offer higher rates of expected return entail greater risk of financial loss.
-There is no right or wrong level of risk tolerance, although one rule of thumb is that as your investment horizon shortens (e.g. as you get closer to retirement), you should move towards less risky investments.
+There is no right or wrong level of risk tolerance.
+However, one rule of thumb is that, as your investment horizon shortens (e.g. as you get closer to retirement), you should move towards less risky investments.

 - Diversify.
 Diversifying your investment holdings to balance risk and return is an integral part of maintaining a successful financial portfolio.
 Several types of investment vehicles are described below.